eklitzke/demangle/README.md

 methods to make this easy to compile on Linux to demangle OS X symbols, and likewise to make it easy to compile on OS X to demangle Linux sysmbols.

+You can figure out what "personality" the demangler was compiled with using the `-p` or `--personality` option.

 ### Clang on Linux

 If you're on a Linux system like Debian, Ubuntu, Fedora, or likely any other